-Planning to camp in a vehicle is easier than I predicted.
-In August of 2019, we decided to camp our way down to Long Beach, California and do the entire Highway 101.
-We originally thought about tenting it, but darn it; I wasn’t very excited about camping on the ground in unknown areas and worry about critters and weather conditions.
+Planning to camp in a vehicle is more accessible than I predicted.
+In August 2019, we decided to camp our way down to Long Beach, California and do the entire Highway 101.
+We initially thought about tenting it, but darn it; I wasn’t very excited about camping on the ground in unknown areas and worried about critters and weather conditions.
 We’ve seen Van Campers, but we didn’t own a van; we have an SUV.
 So after a few weeks of researching, we decided to use our SUV as the bed.
-I used lots of youtube videos about how people managed to live out of their cars, vans, etc., looking for ideas for us to use, as we knew our trip would be a long adventure.
+I used many YouTube videos about how people managed to live out of their cars, vans, etc., looking for ideas for us to use, as we knew our trip would be a long adventure.

 We have used the back of the SUV a few times over the years, but usually only for a night, and never have attempted to live out a vehicle.

 One of my old schoolmates and her boyfriend do several tours a year out of an old chevy van that they revamped, so I went and visited her to get tips as well because, after all its one thing to get ideas and another to hear about what’s good to spend money, and the types of camping you want to do.

 So I’ll show you How to Rolled and show you what I have invested in for our next trip, Camping In-Vehicle

 Can you sleep in a Jeep? or SUV?

 Yes, We did, and here was our basic setup!

 We own a Jeep Grand Cherokee.
 It’s our primary vehicle for travelling long distances.
 The seats fold down flat, giving my husband over 6 ft tall some room and not having to curl up in a ball for the next month.